Patients Are Fed-up

 3. Be thorough in your consultations with your patients.
 Your reputation is at stake.
 Your job as a provider is to safeguard the rights of your patients.
 Guarantee that patients have a sound understanding of what services could increase their out-of-pocket costs even AFTER they have signed an ABN.

 4. Deploy timely invoicing.
 This is the most crucial aspect.
 There's nothing worse than receiving a bill 2 to 3 years after the initial visit.
-Now, understandably there are different factors that can cause a delay in billing.
+Understandably, different factors can cause a delay in billing.
 However, always do your best to strive for fair billing practices.

-5. Align your practice with an experienced medical billing company that is extensively abreast of the current affairs of healthcare regulation that directly affect your revenue cycle management.
-This is extremely important because adhering to billing compliance policies is unavoidable and you lessen the risk of incurring penalties and losing contracts and facility affiliations for your practice later down the line.
+5. Align your practice with an experienced medical billing company that is extensively abreast of healthcare regulation's current affairs, which directly affect your revenue cycle management.
+This is extremely important because adhering to billing compliance policies is unavoidable, and you lessen the risk of incurring penalties and losing contracts and facility affiliations for your practice later down the line.

 Critical Thinking | Applying Action